jemini-io/blog/posts/intro-to-js-proxy.md

 }
 ```

-The key thing to note here is that the data being logged in the `info` and `debug` methods is **first** serialized then logged.
-This means that if we pepper our code base with thousands of debug statements logging our requests, we're expose ourselves to a serious performance impact.
+The key thing to note here is that the data being logged in the `info` and `debug` methods is **first** serialized **then** logged.
+This means that if we pepper our code base with thousands of debug statements logging large objects like requests, then we're exposing ourselves to a seriously sneaky performance impact.

 ## Expose the Logger’s Weakness